Wellness Begins with a Healthy Brain

 - Treatment of medical conditions and hormone imbalances

-Programs are often personalized based on a client’s particular goals and medical profile following a one hour consultation with a neuropsychologist (see Personalized Treatment Services).
-However, the Centre offers a standardized prevention program appropriate for mid-life or elderly populations who are not suffering from significant cognitive impairment: Brain Fitness—On the Go.
+Brain Fitness programs are personalized based on a client’s particular goals and medical profile following the completion of a brain health assessment.
+Group and individualized programs are available and appropriate for both mid-life and elderly populations who are not suffering from significant cognitive impairment.

 Where can we take you next?